ml4ai/tomcat-viz/README.md

 ```

 Each estimator gives rise to one plot.
 The title of the plot is extracted from the value in the `node_label` field.
 If it contains the word red/green/blue, the plot will be placed in the corresponding player section in the plot panel.
 Otherwise, it will fall under the team section.
 Inside the `estimates` field, there should be as many lines as the number of series to plot.
 The numbers inside each series comprise the time series of probabilities.

+The values in the `categories` field are the legends for the series in the plot.
+This field is optional.
+If not provided, legends will be filled with numbers from 0 until #categories - 1.